AhmedS3cOps/Computer-Network-Simulation-in-Cisco-Packet-Tracer/README.md

-# Computer-Network-Simulation-in-Cisco-Packet-Tracer
-This project demonstrates the setup and simulation of a computer network using Cisco Packet Tracer.
-It covers configuring routers, switches, and PCs, setting up IP addresses, and verifying connectivity between devices across subnets.
-That sounds like a great plan!
-Incorporating the images into your README will make it visually engaging and informative.
-Here's how we can include them in the flow of your project documentation:

----

 # **Computer Network Simulation in Cisco Packet Tracer**

-## **YouTube Demonstration**
-_Link to the video demonstrating your project._

 ## **Description**
 This project demonstrates the setup and simulation of a computer network using Cisco Packet Tracer.
 It covers configuring routers, switches, and PCs, setting up IP addresses, and verifying connectivity between devices across subnets.